Chorizema cordatum and Prostanthera ovalifolia. Photo - Linda Ross

 Plant name: Hardenbergia violacea 'Happy Wanderer'

-Description: variable habit from trailing groundcover to climbing plant, narrow grey-green leaves with masses of pea-shaped purple flowers in late winter and spring.
+Description: variable habit from trailing groundcover to climbing plant, narrow grey-green leaves with masses of pea-shaped purple flowers in late winter

 Size: 3-4m on the ground, or along a fence; 2m up a trellis